Smartwatches could soon double their battery life, thanks to Qualcomm’s new chip

 Analysis: should the Apple Watch be worried?

-One of the big upgrades that Apple added to the current Apple Watch 7 was fast charging, offering 33% faster charging compared to Apple Watch 6, but the company was already playing catch-up with Qualcomm's last wearable silicon in that regard, with offerings like Fossil's Snapdragon Wear 4100 Plus-powered watch boasting its own fast charging that refilled the phone to 80% charge in just 30 minutes.
+One of the big upgrades that Apple added to the current Apple Watch 7 was fast charging, offering 33% faster charging compared to Apple Watch 6, but the company was already playing catch-up with Qualcomm's last wearable silicon in that regard, with offerings like the Snapdragon Wear 4100 Plus-powered Fossil Gen 6 boasting its own fast charging that refilled the phone to 80% charge in just 30 minutes.

 With the advancements that the W5 line bring to the table, that gap is only getting larger, unless Apple pulls out something particular special in the power efficiency department on the Apple Watch 8.

-The flip-side is that despite the Qualcomm's prominent market position, its wearable chips often struggle to find a foothold behind both the Apple Watch and Samsung's popular Galaxy Watch line.
+The flip-side is that, despite the Qualcomm's prominent market position and – in the case of the W5 line, a direct effort in optimise for Google's wearable platform, Wear OS 3 – its wearable chips often struggle to find a foothold behind both the Apple Watch and Samsung's popular Galaxy Watch line.